ZarmDev/To-doz/bugsfeatures.md

 Consider making better animations. lol

-When too much text is in pane, add a width and background color to pane that mimics the pane and change it depending on scrollHeight

 A note:

 There also has to be a localstorage/cookie to check if streak was added to because then they can add as much times in one day